ashishs2000/experiments/SqlDb.Baseline/README.txt

 			UNION ALL

 			SELECT TABLE_SCHEMA + '.' + TABLE_NAME as Name
 			FROM INFORMATION_SCHEMA.TABLES
-			WHERE (TABLE_NAME like '%def' OR TABLE_NAME like '%delete%') AND  TABLE_TYPE = 'table'
+			WHERE (TABLE_NAME like '%def' OR TABLE_NAME like '%delete%') AND  TABLE_TYPE = 'BASE TABLE'
 		)
 		Select '        <add table="' + Name + '" />'
 		from Lookups
 		where Name NOT LIKE '%log'
-		   OR Name NOT like '%deleted%'
+		   OR Name NOT like '%delete%'

 2. For Table to ignore